hmerker/fritter-backend-helena/README.md

 - `403` if the user is not logged in
 - `404` if the freetId is invalid
-- `403` if the user is not the author of the freet
+- `403` if the user is not one of the authors of the freet (shared freet)
 - `400` if the new freet content is empty or a stream of empty spaces
 - `413` if the new freet content is more than 140 characters long